What are the course fees?

 Any prerequisites necessary to enrol?

 No background in science is needed for this course.
-I’ve designed the lessons for professionals working in the wellness and coaching industries.
+Lessons are designed for professionals working in the health, wellbeing and coaching industries.
 But anyone with an interest in learning about the brain is more than welcome!

 I hated science in school, and I’m scared.
 Will I be able to understand a thing you say?

 My mission is to make neuroscience accessible and relevant to your life at the work you do.
 I don’t educate neuroscientists.
 I educate people who’ve never read a research paper in their life.

 I created my blog www.yourbrainhealth.com.au to give you access to the latest neuroscience research relevant to brain health and wellbeing.
 You can also get an idea of my style by watching my TEDx talk.
 If you follow along with my blog or TEDx talk you’ll easily be able to follow along with this course!

 Feeling nervous or scared is completely normal.
 So I’ve created a private Facebook group for all those enrolled in the course so you can share, support, and learn from each other.
 I’ll check in regularly to keep you on track and do a little extra ‘hand-holding’.

 Is there anyone who shouldn’t do this course?

 The 12-week program is designed primarily as a professional development course for people working in the health professions, coaching, therapy, psychology, education and so on.

 My teaching assumes some prior knowledge and is pitched at the professional working with clients/patients/students.
 Working as a professional isn’t an absolute requirement, however, it would be far more beneficial to those joining.